seinecle/blog/_posts/2026-03-01-agents-automation.md

 But then I thought naturally...

-## 2. Getting Claude and Gemini to coordinate their efforts
+## 2. Getting Claude and Gemini to coordinate their efforts!
 It is natural to try the next step: Claude, Gemini, and possibly other forthcoming CLI agents, to coordinate their efforts on tasks I submit to them.

 To create this, I started a conversation with Gemini to devise a plan.
 My entire prompt was: